Single-vehicle crash claims one life

-A single-vehicle crash early Tuesday morning took the life of a 37-year-old man and left a passenger in need of medical attention.
+A single-vehicle crash early Tuesday morning took the life of a 27-year-old man and left a passenger in need of medical attention.

-Traveling westbound, the driver left the roadway on the north side of the 500 block of Pine Bluff Street in a 1988 Chevrolet pickup truck.
+Traveling westbound, the driver left the roadway on the north side of the 500 block of Pine Bluff Street in a 1988 Chevrolet pickup.
 The vehicle struck a cluster of trees and a house, according to the incident report from the Paris Police Department.

 Curtis Garrett, the Paris PD Public Information Officer, said the cause of the crash is unknown and still under investigation.